opentensor/developer-docs/docs/subnets/recycled-tao.md

 Any TAO that is burned is permanently removed from the circulation.

-## TAO is spent

-Another way of saying "TAO is recycled".

 ## TAO is locked

 This is different from recycling TAO.
 The locked TAO is neither recycled nor burned.
-The locked TAO is held in a coldkey.
+The locked TAO is held unspent, without the ability to move it until it is unlocked.

 **Netuid registration costs**: When you create a subnet and get a `netuid` in return, this subnet registration cost TAO you pay is returned to you when the subnet is deregistered.
 In the meantime this TAO is locked.